Choens/choens.github.io/_posts/2014-08-18-Version-Control-For-Science.md

 knowing statistics, but I have met MANY social scientists who felt they could be effective without learning basic computer science skills.

 This is an attitude that I believe needs to change, now.
-Computer science skills are more important **now** to the effective implementation of social science research than at any prior moment in human history.
+Today, computer programming skills are more important to the effective implementation of social science research than at any prior moment in human history.

+Version control gives you the following:

+- An auditable log of change made to the code.
+It enables scientists to know:
+    - Who edited the code,
+    - When it was edited and
+    - Why the changes were made.
-Version control tracks changes made to code.
-It creates an auditable log of change made to the code.
-It enables multiple programmers to work on the same code at the same time.
+- It enables multiple programmers to work on the same code at the same time.
 When appropriate, these changes can be synced.
 When it isn't appropriate, the changes can be left separate.
-Either way, the changes are tracked.
-It enables scientists to know WHO edited the code, when it was edited and it even includes a system to document WHY code changes were made.

 This isn't just good computer programming.
 It is good science.